Offered by: Elliott Meltzer, Nicole Meltzer

 This pleasant, calming experience can be used as a therapeutic technique to help you achieve your goals, improve your life and have better health.
 Hypnosis can provide the means to cope with the stresses of everyday life more easily.

 Hypnosis is a normal and natural state of mind characterized by a heightened sense of awareness, focus and suggestibility.
 While in this state, your mind is more open, easily able to accept positive suggestions.
-It is an effective way of utilizing the powerful resources of the subconscious mind
+It is an effective way of utilizing the powerful resources of the subconscious, your unconscious, mind

 for self-healing.
 It can also be described as a state in which your mind pays attention to things